- ACA Implementation & State Health Reform

 Chapter 224 of the Acts of 2012 requires the newly formed Health Policy Commission to establish a patient-centered medical home training program; participation in the training program may be necessary for certification.

-Massachusetts Patient-Centered Medical Home Initiative: Patient-Centered Medical Home Initiative (PCMHI) practices are receiving a variety of supports, including:
+Massachusetts Patient-Centered Medical Home Initiative: Patient-Centered Medical Home Initiative (PCMHI) practices received a variety of supports, including:

 Primary Care Payment Reform Initiative (PCPRI): Massachusetts Executive Office of Health and Human Services (EOHHS) provides participating practices with a variety of supports through learning collaboratives and other means: